 5. Offer the most competitive rates and benefits you can afford.

 “It’s difficult to find morale, trainable, trustworthy and honest help.
 When you find them, hire them on the spot.
 I’ve found three so far in our 10 years of business.
 I spend several months training them on what is needed and expected.
 I recommend hiring them at the most you can afford, then give them a raise after training.
 Make it difficult for them to leave.
 Reward them for everything positive, and they will never leave.
 Great people make your business run so smoothly.”

 Blake McCormick, Owner of Made New Again, Dickinson, TX

-Like Chris Wheeler found, hiring hardworking and knowledgeable employees enables you to focus on growth.
+Like Chris Wheeler found, attracting and hiring hardworking and knowledgeable employees enables you to focus on growth.
 According to our pro’s, a good hiring strategy involves:

 Understanding what it will truly cost to onboard a new employee.

 Using that extra time to work on your overall business efficiency.

 Asking friends and other employees for referrals.